ianfoster/ESGF_LLM_Experiments/README.md

 | **[Agricultural Impact](#7-agricultural-impact-winners-and-losers)** | High-latitude winners, tropical losers | [studies/AGRICULTURAL_IMPACT_STUDY.md](studies/AGRICULTURAL_IMPACT_STUDY.md) |

 I am not an expert in climate research; apart from some brief framing, the results presented here are all Claude's work.
+Note that all analyses used just monthly, moderate-resolution data.

 ## LLM Model Used